top of page

 What Cyber Readiness Actually Looks Like

+Cyber readiness doesn’t require a SOC or expensive platforms.
 For SMEs, it means getting the fundamentals right — and being able to demonstrate them.
+At a minimum:

 • Knowing where critical data lives